 Please note that withdraw accounts must be verified PayPal accounts, in that they must have a bank account attached to them.
 There is usually a $0.50 fee charged by PayPal for reimbursing reports, but this has been waived as a part of our special promotion.

-Go to Personal Settings > Reimbursement, scroll to PayPal Reimbursement Accounts and click the “link” button next to the Withdraw account box.
+Go to Account Settings > Reimbursement, scroll to PayPal Reimbursement Accounts and click the “link” button next to the Withdraw account box.
 This will take you to an intermediate page letting you know PayPal will be used to link your account and walk you through the steps to complete setup.

 Paying Externally?
 Manually mark reports as reimbursed!

 For those companies that reimburse expense reports outside of Expensify, marking reports as reimbursed lets employees know that payment is on the way!

 When you reimburse a report, you authorize Expensify to withdraw the funds from your account.
 However, if your bank rejects Expensify’s withdrawal request, your withdrawal account will be locked until you resolve the issue.

 Unlocking your withdrawal account